-- SPAGOBI.CACHE.NAMEPREFIX: It configures the prefix of temporary table in the cache (Default : "sbicache") - SPAGOBI.CACHE.SPACE_AVAILABLE: It resizes cache dimension (bytes) (Default : 1073741824) - SPAGOBI.CACHE.LIMIT_FOR_CLEAN: It configures the maximum cache section (in percentage) that can be cleaned at runtime when the cache has not enough space to store a dataset.
+- SPAGOBI.CACHE.NAMEPREFIX: It configures the prefix of temporary table in the cache (Default : "sbicache") - SPAGOBI.CACHE.SPACE AVAILABLE: It resizes cache dimension (bytes) (Default : 1024) - SPAGOBI.CACHE.LIMIT_FOR_CLEAN: It configures the maximum cache section (in percentage) that can be cleaned at runtime when the cache has not enough space to store a dataset.
 (Default : 50) - SPAGOBI.CACHE.SCHEDULING_FULL_CLEAN: It schedules the recurring operation of complete cleaning of the cache.
 This periodic cleaning delete all dataset in the cache, without considering further parameters.
 At the end of the cleaning, the cache is empy.
 The allowable values are: EVERY_10_MINS, EVERY_15_MINS, EVERY_20_MINS, EVERY_30_MINS, HOURLY,DAILY,WEEKLY,MONTHLY,YEARLY.
 Every value different from those just listed unenable the periodic cleaning.
 (Defualt: DAILY) - SPAGOBI.CACHE.DS_LAST_ACCESS_TTL: It configures the Time To Live of a dataset inside the cache.
 This parameter defines the minimum TTL (in seconds) so to guarantee that a dataset remains in cache.
 A too-high value can lead the cache to breakdown (in this case, there is no way to insert new datasets), while a toolow value can lead to situations when there are no certainties of the stability of the dataset in the cache.
 (Default 600) - SPAGOBI.CACHE.DATABASE_SCHEMA: Name of the schema on which the tables are created.
 Such schema is defined by the datasource when it is set as Write-Default.
-Generally it is not necessary to configure this parameter since it is calculated at runtime. (default <empty>) - SPAGOBI.CACHE.CREATE_AND_PERSIST_TABLE.TIMEOUT: It configures the ratio (in percentage) between the dimension of the cache and the maximum dimension of a dataset in the cache.
+Generally it is not necessary to configure this parameter since it is calculated at runtime. (default <empty>) - SPAGOBI.CACHE.LIMIT_FOR_STORE: It configures the ratio (in percentage) between the dimension of the cache and the maximum dimension of a dataset in the cache.
 If the dimension of the dataset which the user intends to persist is bigger than the configured percentage, the system blocks the that persistance attempt.
-(Default : 10) - SPAGOBI.WORKMANAGER.SQLDBCACHE.TIMEOUT: It represents the maximum waiting time (inmilliseconds) of an asynchronus work.
-(Default: 180000) - SPAGOBI.CACHE.HAZELCAST.TIMEOUT : It represents the maximum time (in seconds) to get a distributed lock.
+(Default: 10) - SPAGOBI.CACHE.CREATE_AND_PERSIST_TABLE.TIMEOUT: It represents the maximum time (in seconds) to create temporary table for the dataset.
+(Default : 120) - SPAGOBI.WORKMANAGER.SQLDBCACHE.TIMEOUT: It represents the maximum waiting time (in-milliseconds) of an asynchronus work.
+(Default: 180000) - SPAGOBI.CACHE.HAZELCAST.TIMEOUT: It represents the maximum time (in seconds) to get a distributed lock.
 (Default 120) - SPAGOBI.CACHE.HAZELCAST.LEASETIME: It represents the maximum time (in seconds) for releasing a distributed lock already got.
 (Default :240)